livia360/Capstone_project/README.md

-The capstone project contains four parts: data cleaning, exploratory data analysis, preprocessing, final model selection and prediction.
-The exploratory data analysis includes filling in null values, removing less useful features, and organizing the categories within the features.
-The preprocessing section will split data into train/test tests and train 5 different ML models on the data.
-In the last session, select the best model and predict.
+The capstone project contains four parts: data cleaning, exploratory data analysis, preprocessing, final model selection and prediction.The data cleaning includes filling in null values, removing less useful features, and organizing the categories within the features.
+EDA is using visualization tools, like bar plots and histograms to look at the distribution of independent features and their relations to the dependent feature.
+The preprocessing and training session split data into train/test datasets, trained and tuned 5 different machine learning models.
+In the last session, select the best model based on the metric ‘roc_auc” score, refit the model using all available data and predict the customers’ response.
 # 2. Data Cleaning and Wrangling

 # 3. Exploratory Data Analysis